We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Wegovy (semaglutide) is a prescription drug that’s used to help with weight loss in certain people.
-Wegovy comes as a liquid solution in a prefilled, single-dose pen.
-It’s given as an injection under the skin.
+Wegovy (semaglutide) is a prescription drug that’s used to help with weight loss and to reduce the risk of serious cardiovascular problems.
+Wegovy comes as a liquid solution in a prefilled, single-dose injection pen.

-Wegovy is recommended with exercise and a low calorie diet for long-term weight loss in:
+Wegovy is recommended with exercise and a low calorie diet to:

-• adults with a BMI of 27 or higher (which is considered overweight) and a health condition that’s related to weight
+• adults who are overweight and have a health condition that’s related to weight

 Wegovy basics